vramanavar1/seed-webapi/README.md

-# .NET Core Seed Web API - Template Project
+# CI/CD of .NET Core Seed Web API - Template Project to Kubernetes Cluster

 This is very basic API template api project; which gets hosted in Kubernetes Cluster